rosiesun/Linear-Algebra-Done-Right/chapter7.md

 #### (a) Show that the set of self-adjoint operators on $V$ is a subspace of $L(V)$.

-Let $U$ be the set of self-adjoint operators.
+Let $U$ be the set of self-adjoint operators on $V$.
 We want to show that it contains the zero operator, it is closed under addition and closed under scalar multiplication.

 Consider $0 \in L(V)$. $0v = 0$ for all $v \in V$.
 We have